Texas Chute Out: History

 When Texas Chute Out opened on April 10, 1976, the ride was a major engineering innovation at the park dominating the entrance to the parking lot.
 The ride was derived from the famed Parachute Jump ride at the legendary Coney Island in New York.
 Ride engineers from Intamin developed the ride, and then Six Flags purchased three Parachute Drop rides with two built at Six Flags Over Georgia and Six Flags Over Mid-America (now Six Flags St. Louis).

 Texas Chute Out was the world's first and known as a "modern" parachute drop ride when it opened in 1976.

 During Holiday in the Park, Texas Chute Out was decorated as a giant Christmas tree.

 The ride began to operate with stand-up buckets in 1977.
 However, these were removed in 1994 due to safety concerns, and replaced with sit-down basket seats.

 On August 2, 2012, Six Flags Over Texas announced the last chance to ride Texas Chute Out would be on September 3, 2012, before it closed along with the neighboring ride Flashback.
 Texas Chute Out was replaced by Texas SkyScreamer, a 400 ft Funtime StarFlyer.
-On October 10, 2012, the Texas Chute Out was demolished with explosives to make room for construction of the Texas SkyScreamer.
+On October 10, 2012, the Texas Chute Out was demolished with explosives by Dallas-based demolition firm Dallas Demolition to make room for construction of the Texas SkyScreamer.
+Dallas Demolition strategically cut the base of the ride, and added 14 pounds of C-4 explosives to the base to make it fall over in a specific direction.